dfreeman500/City-data/README.md

 # City-data

 This console app allows the user to get data on a city using a variety of APIs and webscraping.
-It works best on American cities but can find informatio non many non-American cities.
+It works best on American cities but can find information on many non-American cities.

+1. Clone the repo
-* Please create an api.py file in the main directory and copy and paste the openWeatherApi variable into the file and save.
+2. Create an api.py file in the main directory and copy and paste the openWeatherApi variable into the file and save.

-* Please PIP install the following:
+3. PIP install the following or use the requirements.txt file:
     * requests == 2.24.0
     * bs4 == 0.0.1
     * Possibly: lxml == 4.5.2

-* Run Main.py
+4. Run Main.py

 * Future additions: